LBNL-ETA/CyDER/dev/doc/userGuide/source/help.rst

 Compilation
 +++++++++++

-To compile PyFMI from source, run
+To compile :term:`PyFMI` from source, run

 .. code-block:: none